pereznetworks/Library-Manager/README.md

 ## HARD DB RESET:

 - PREFACE:

+  - to use these steps you will need:

+    - sequelize v4, sqlite3 and sequelize-cli --saved to npm package.json

+    - make sure the version of sequelize-cli installed
+      - so if you ever installed a previous version globally then...
+      - from the folder you cloned this repo in...
+      - npm uninstall -g sequelize-cli
+        - this will uninstall the global version of the seqeulize-cli
+          - the other sequelize project, you may have in another folder, is safe
+      - npm install sequelize-cli --save
+          - installs it only for the local folder

 - BACK-UP your data and server
   - and hopefully already have a BACK-UP of your data and server

 - WHAT THIS WILL NOT DO...
   - if your in production, STOP HERE and..
     - read up on underlying db-engine, like SQLite, for working with production data
   - this process WILL NOT FIX CORRUPTED DATA AND/OR CORRUPTED DBs

 - WHAT THIS MAY DO
   - If your app is in the development stages...
   - can use this to work through fundamental problems and bugs in your sequelize code